percona/tokudb-docs/source/faq.rst

 **Can I use MySQL source code patches with TokuDB?**

-Yes, but you need to apply Tokutek patches as well as your patches to MySQL to build a binary that works with the Tokutek Fractal Tree library.
-Tokutek provides a patched version of MySQL as well.
+Yes, but you need to apply Percona patches as well as your patches to MySQL to build a binary that works with the Percona Fractal Tree library.
+Percona provides a patched version of MySQL as well.

 Truncate Table vs Delete from Table
 -----------------------------------